Healthy Homes Assessment Anderson Park

 From 1 July 2023

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024

-• All rentals homes have to meet the Healthy Homes Standard regardless of when the tenancy began.
+• All rentals homes have to meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes